AmandaLesnik/WebbCouture/README.md

 - Open a GitBash terminal and navigate to the directory where you want to locate the clone
 - On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process.

+## How to Forking the GitHub Repository

+- By forking the GitHub Repository, you can make a copy of the original repository in your own GitHub account.
+- This means we can view or make changes without making the changes affecting the original.
+- Log into GitHub and locate the GitHub Repository.
+- At the top of the Repository there is a "Fork" button about the "Settings" button on the menu.
+- You should now have a new copy of the original repository in your own GitHub account.

 ## Credits
 - Content on the menu page was loosely based on menus on Love Running
 - All other content was written by the developer.